Kidnapped (1960 film): Development

-Robert Stevenson was making Darby O'Gill and the Little People (1959) for Walt Disney in England when Disney visited the set and suggested they adapt Robert Louis Stevenson's novel Kidnapped for their next project.
+Robert Stevenson was making Disney's Darby O'Gill and the Little People (1959) in England when Walt Disney visited the set and suggested they adapt Robert Louis Stevenson's novel Kidnapped for their next project.
 Stevenson re-read the novel, was enthused, and wrote a treatment on a working holiday in Scotland.
 When another project he was working on fell through, Stevenson wrote a screenplay for Kidnapped.
-(Despite the similarity of their names, director Robert Stevenson said that he was not related to author Robert Louis Stevenson.)
+Despite having the same first and last names, and with Disney press materials claiming for years that he was a distant relative of author Robert Louis Stevenson, the director said that they were unrelated.

 Earlier film adaptations of the novel had been produced by Edison Studios in 1917 and by 20th Century Fox in 1938 and in 1948.
 20th Century Fox had registered rights to the title but waived them and the film was announced in December 1958.

-Stevenson says Disney was of great use when working on the script.
+Stevenson says Walt Disney was of great use when working on the script.
 Many people advised Stevenson to put a woman in the story, but Disney resisted, saying it was not true to the novel.
-By the time filming started, Stevenson estimated he had read the novel "eight to ten times."
+By the time filming started, Stevenson estimated he had read the novel "eight to ten times".

 Casting

 The lead role was given to James MacArthur, who had just made The Light in the Forest (1958) and Third Man on the Mountain (1959) for Disney and been signed to a two-picture deal with the studio (the second film would be Swiss Family Robinson).
-MacArthur would be the only American in the cast.
-Actor John Breslin coached his Scottish accent.

 The other lead role was given to Peter Finch who had just appeared in The Nun's Story (1959).

 Peter O'Toole was given a small role at the suggestion of Peter Finch.
-It was O'Toole's first movie; he would shortly become a sensation of the London stage with his performance in The Long and the Short and the Tall.
+It was O'Toole's first released film; he would shortly become a sensation of the London stage with his performance in The Long and the Short and the Tall.